How To Calculate 3x Rent

 Q1: What happens if I don't meet the 3x rent rule?

 If your income doesn't meet the 3x rent rule, it doesn't automatically disqualify you from renting.
-However, it indicates a higher risk of financial strain.
+Still, it indicates a higher risk of financial strain.
 Consider exploring more affordable housing options, adjusting your budget, or seeking financial guidance.

 Q2: Is the 3x rent rule applicable to all types of housing?